List of Davis Cup champions

 The Davis Cup is an annual international team event in men's tennis.
-Established in 1900 as the International Lawn Tennis Challenge, it is run by the International Tennis Federation (ITF), who describe it as the "World Cup of tennis."
+Established in 1900 as the International Lawn Tennis Challenge, it is run by World Tennis, who describe it as the "World Cup of tennis."
 The first event in 1900 was a match between Great Britain and the United States, while 135 nations entered the 2016 Davis Cup.

 The tournament sees players competing for their country in four singles and one doubles matches, known as rubbers, over the course of three days, with the team that wins three rubbers progressing.
 The countries are divided into groups based upon their location or performance in previous years.
 The Davis Cup World Group is the top level of the competition and features matches between players from the top 16 countries at the start of the year.
 Countries that lose their first round match face a relegation play-off against winning countries from the continental zones.
 World Group winning countries progress to the quarter-finals.
-Nations have to win a further three ties in order to claim the position of Davis Cup champions.The United States are the most successful nation in the history of the competition, with 32 victories.
+Nations have to win a further three ties in order to claim the position of Davis Cup champions.
+The United States are the most successful nation in the history of the competition, with 32 victories.
 Australia are second with 28 (individually or in a combined Australasia team) and Great Britain and France are tied for third with 10.
-Teams from Europe have won the competition the most with 48 victories, followed by North America with 33 and Oceania with 28.
+Teams from Europe have won the competition the most with 50 victories, followed by North America with 33 and Oceania with 28.